-If the proposed research involves human subjects and does not qualify as being exempt, it is considered clinical research (see definition above) and reviewers must evaluate the plan to protect human subjects.
+If the proposed research involves human subjects, reviewers must evaluate the plan to protect human subjects.
 The applicant's research plan should include details about the protection of human participant from research risk.
 Reviewers are asked to evaluate the following elements of human research participant protection:

 Risks to the research participants: discussion of research participant involvement and characteristics, source of material, and potential risks.
 This includes a discussion of the likelihood and seriousness of the potential risk to subjects including, if applicable, risks to vulnerable populations and hospital staff (such as the potential for coercion and undue influence).
 Where appropriate, alternate treatments and procedures, including risks and benefits, should be considered.
-If a test article (Investigational New Drug, device, or biologic) is involved, or if the applicant proposes using a drug or device in a method that may not have regulatory approval, the test article must be named and the status with regard to regulatory approval by international (e.g. Food and Drug Regulation Authority, FDA) and local (Drug Regulatory Authority of Pakistan, DRAP) regulatory bodies must be stated.
+If a test article (Investigational New Drug, device, or biologic) is involved, or if the applicant proposes using a drug or device in a method that may not have regulatory approval, the test article must be named and the status with regard to regulatory approval by international (e.g., Food and Drug Regulation Authority, FDA) and local (Drug Regulatory Authority of Pakistan, DRAP) regulatory bodies must be stated.